adityamungse0829/FighterAdi/Structure.md

 Add new task button (+)
 Task Size selector (Small/Medium/large)
+Task size display: Coloured number indicators in squares on right side of task cards Also a share button on top right corner.By share button we will able to share Date, Total Score/ Task score, Tasks completed, Tasks pending in text format to share with friends and family over social media.
-Task size display: Coloured number indicators in squares on right side of task cards -Green square with "1" for a small tasks (1 point) -yellow square with "3" for medium tasks (3 points) -red square with "5" for large task (5 points)
+-Green square with "1" for a small tasks (1 point) -yellow square with "3" for medium tasks (3 points) -red square with "5" for large task (5 points)